51 Zhen4 震

-The inner upper trigram Kan (water) here looks like water pouring onto the earth (of an enlarged trigram Kun) therefore making it mud.
+The inner upper trigram Kan (water) here looks like water pouring onto the earth (of an enlarged trigram Kun1) therefore making it mud.

 The 5th line

-Text: Zhen (the thunder) is moving back and forth (which causes a state of) sternness and cruelty; (the eldest son ought) to keep in mind (億) that his mission (of maintaining the post in charge of the sacrificial ceremony) shouldn’t be lost.
+Zhen (thunder) is moving back and forth creating a state of sternness and cruelty; the eldest son ought to keep in mind (億) that he should not lost his mission of maintaining the post in charge of the sacrificial ceremony (事).

 It is thundering repeatedly and heavily; severe challenges come one after another.
 The situation is sterner and crueller than at position 2, signifying not merely the loss of a treasure but loss of legitimacy.
 What must be taken into account is how to secure one's position as chief worshiper at the sacrificial ceremony.

-Commentary on the image: Zhen (the thunder) is moving back and forth (which creates a state of) sternness and cruelty, (signifying it is) an act in peril.
-The one takes charge (of the sacrificial ceremony) staying at the core position (or, the middle position of the upper trigram where the principle of moderation is available); ensuring against loss (of legitimacy) is very important.
+Commentary on the image: Zhen (thunder) is moving back and forth creating a state of sternness and cruelty, signifying this is an act in peril.
+The one takes charge of the sacrificial ceremony staying at the core position (or, the middle position of the upper trigram where the principle of moderation is available); ensuring against loss of legitimacy is very important.

-The thunder is crashing everywhere; moving back and forth below the thunder is somewhat risky.
+Thunder is crashing everywhere; moving back and forth below thunder is somewhat risky.
 However, to secure the position of the chief worshiper is more important to one who possesses legitimacy and occupies the core position.